gitlabhq/gitlabhq/doc/administration/gitaly/index.md

 Additionally, you need to
 [disable Rugged if previously manually enabled](../high_availability/nfs.md#improving-nfs-performance-with-gitlab).

-We assume that your Gitaly server can be reached at `gitaly.internal:8075` from your GitLab server, and that Gitaly can read and write to `/mnt/gitlab/default` and `/mnt/gitlab/storage1` respectively.
+We assume that your `gitaly1.internal` Gitaly server can be reached at `gitaly1.internal:8075` from your GitLab server, and that Gitaly server can read and write to `/mnt/gitlab/default` and `/mnt/gitlab/storage1`.

+We assume also that your `gitaly2.internal` Gitaly server can be reached at `gitaly2.internal:8075` from your GitLab server, and that Gitaly server can read and write to `/mnt/gitlab/storage2`.

 **For Omnibus GitLab**